'New Yorker' Cartoon Editor Explores What Makes Us Get It

 TERRY GROSS, HOST:

-GROSS: Bob Mankoff, welcome back to FRESH AIR.
-So do you remember how you came up with the idea of how about never?
-Is never good for you?
+Bob Mankoff, welcome back to FRESH AIR.
+So, do you remember how you came up with the idea about how about never – is never good for you?

-And people say, well, why, you know - new cartoonists especially ask me why do - why do you want me to do 10 cartoons every week?
-I say because nine out of 10 things in life don't work out.
+And people say, well, why - you know, new cartoonists especially ask me - why do you want me to do 10 cartoons every week?
+I say because 9 out of 10 things in life don't work out.
 So I had done nine cartoons, and I was looking to do one more.
-I was on - I was trying to get on the phone, and I did get on the phone with a friend of mine - quote-unquote "friend" - who I wanted to see.
+I was trying to get on the phone, and I did get on the phone with a friend of mine, quote-unquote "friend," who I wanted to see.
 And somehow, that person didn't want to see me, it seemed.